Add To Favorites

 Listen to rain indoors with these replica rainsticks from Chile.
 Discover native legends from many cultures in the Americas.

-Find out how, where, and when rainsticks were discovered.
+Students find out how, where, and when rainsticks were discovered.
 Identify their uses in various indigenous cultures of the Americas.
-Choose Native American symbols that are especially appropriate to decorate your replica rattle.
+Choose Native American symbols that are especially appropriate to decorate the replica rattle.

-Seal your tube.
+Seal the tube.
 Choose a recycled cardboard tube.
 Cut it to the desired length with Crayola® Scissors.

 On a recycled file folder, trace around an open end of your cardboard tube with Crayola Erasable Colored Pencils.
 Draw a larger circle around the first one.
 Cut around the bigger circle.
 Cut several slits from the outer edge of the larger circle in to the smaller circle.
 Make two of these double circles, one for each end of the tube.